Professor Adam G. Dunn

 Biography

-• Theme Lead (cf. Head of Department) for Biomedical Informatics and Digital Health in the School of Medical Sciences, Faculty of Medicine and Health, the University of Sydney, Sydney, Australia.
+Adam Dunn (PhD, 2007) is Professor of Biomedical Informatics in the Sydney School of Public Health, Faculty of Medicine and Health at the University of Sydney.

 Major current and past projects